castorini/onboarding/ura.md

 + I want to learn what "research is all about".
 + I want to learn new skills.
-+ I want to better prepare myself for graduate school.
++ I want to better prepare myself for graduate studies.
 + I want a rec for graduate school.
 + I want to contribute to a paper and hopefully be included as a co-author.
 + I want to join Jimmy Lin's research group as a graduate student.

-So, start with your goal (or goals) in mind and work backwards, and "do" whatever best aligns.
+So, start with your goal (or goals) and work backwards, and "do" whatever best aligns.
+What you work on needs to be the alignment of (1) something that will contribute to your goals and (2) something that will contribute to my research group.

-At a high-level, your three options are:
+At a high level, your three options are:

 1. Work on a task of mine.
 2. Help out one of my graduate students.